TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/cluster-vnetinjectedworkspace.md

 # Diagnose and resolve issues with Databricks cluster creation in a VNET injected workspace

+## **Recommended Steps**

+* Deploying Azure Databricks data plane resources to your own VNet lets you take advantage of flexible CIDR ranges.
+If your **current workspace cannot accommodate the required number of active cluster nodes**:

+	* You cannot replace the VNet for an existing workspace.
+	* You cannot change subnet CIDR range for an existing workspace.

+	Instead, it is recommended that you create another workspace in a larger VNet.
+Follow these [detailed migration steps](https://docs.microsoft.com/azure/azure-databricks/howto-regional-disaster-recovery#detailed-migration-steps) to copy resources (notebooks, cluster configurations, jobs) from the old to new workspace.

 ## **Recommended Documents**

 * Review [Azure Databricks Status Page](https://status.azuredatabricks.net/) for current status by region and to subscribe for updates on status changes